akselele/IPMajor_All/week04_umbrella/README.md

 Before we start, you need to install a [MySQL local server](https://dev.mysql.com/downloads/file/?id=492814).
 Remember your MySQL password and username!

+In `config/dev.exs` change the username and password tab to your MysQL username and password.

 ## Creating a new project

 To reitarate creating a new project: